RF77/comfobox-mqtt/README.md

 Connect to your Zehnder ComfoBox Series 5 with an ELESTA controller over RS485/BACnet MSTP and control it (read/write).

 ## Hardware
-You need an RS485 port on your PC (tested with a USB2RS485 Adapter with a CH340 chip).
+You need an RS485 port on your PC / Raspberry Pi (tested with a USB2RS485 Adapter with a CH340 chip).
 Afterwards connect the RS485 **parallel** to your ComfoBox controlling unit.

 ![Connect to the red marked pins](/docs/images/Elesta.png)